Airlock as a Service Knowledge Base

 com.airlock.iam.core.misc.impl.persistency.db.HikariCpDataSource

-The symmetric SSO encryption key, the asymmetric SSO signing public key.
+Symmetric SSO encryption key and asymmetric SSO signing public key

 sensitive-values/infrastructure/keys/sso-signing-public-key.pem